Today's Articles

 Langston married Caroline Wall, a student at Oberlin, settled in Brownhelm, OH, and established a law practice.
 He was elected Town Clerk in 1855, perhaps the first Black elected to public office in the United States.
 Later, after he moved back to Oberlin in 1856, he was elected city councilman and later to the board of education.

-He played a major role in recruiting Black soldiers for the Union Army during the American Civil War.
+He played a significant role in recruiting Black soldiers for the Union Army during the American Civil War.
 When the war ended, he was appointed inspector general for the Freedmen's Bureau, a federal agency created to assist freed slaves.

 Langston retired to Washington, writing his autobiography, "From the Virginia Plantation to the National Capitol: or, The only Negro representative in Congress from the Old Dominion," published in 1894.
 John M. Langston died in 1897.